 Located off Kuchinoshima and Nakanoshima of Toshima Village (Kagoshima Prefecture).

 Kairyu was completed in July 2017, and in August 2017, IHI and NEDO conducted a demonstration experiment of the ocean current turbine located off the coast of Kuchinoshima Island, Kagoshima Prefecture and obtained data for commercialization.
 The demonstration experiment was conducted for seven days.

 Prior to the demonstration experiment, they conducted a towing test in the Koshiki Straits off the coast of Noma Misaki Cape (Minamisatsuma City, Kagoshima Prefecture) with the objective of verifying the power-generating performance and underwater behavior of the ocean current turbine.

-From 2018 to 2020, the oceanic current turbine system will be demonstrated at eight sea areas for more than one year.
+From 2018 to 2021, the oceanic current turbine system will be demonstrated in the Kuroshio area.